Jump to ↓

 Both omnichannel and multichannel contact centers provide customer service through multiple communication channels like phone, SMS, live chat, and email.
 However, omnichannel contact centers unify these channels into a singular customer journey, while multichannel contact center software isolates each touchpoint as a distinct interaction.

-From an agent’s perspective, omnichannel cloud contact centers offer a single-pane holistic view of the customer’s history, while a multichannel contact center leads to each agent having a more siloed view.
+From an agent’s perspective, omnichannel cloud contact centers offer a unified agent desktop of the customer’s history, while a multichannel contact center leads to each agent having a more siloed view.

 Omnichannel Contact Center Multichannel Contact Center